After all there is something about a wedding gown prettier

 Tip: During this 4th fitting, you should bring your designated bustler (the person who will be bustling your dress on your wedding day) so the seamstress and consultant can teach them how to do it.

-Your bridal salon can make or break your wedding dress experience.
+dress experience.
 Here’s some advice to consider when choosing your salon.

-During this process, working efficiently with your seamstress and consultant can make or break your experience and possibly affect your final look.
-La Soie Bridal gave me the criteria you should be looking for when it comes to choosing your salon.
+your final look.
+La Soie Bridal gave me the criteria you should be looking for when it

 Your consultant should be considering your wants but should also make sure that you are not choosing unappealing dresses.
 They should be honest (not harsh) and offer you other styles.
 Brides mostly have an idea of what they like and want, but keep an open mind to your consultant’s ideas.
 Many brides end up with a style they had no idea they were looking for.